 - Bike Bingo - A fall biking challenge lasting a month and a half.
 This bike bingo game is a celebration of biking in Madison with the goal of encouraging riders to try riding to new locations and perhaps to keep riding later into the fall.
 Coordinated with Bicycle Benefits, riders visit various bicycle benefit locations throughout the greater Madison Area to redeem prizes for playing.

-Emily is chair of the Events Committee.
+Elly, India, and Pepe are co-chairing the Events Committee.
 The committee usually meets on the third Monday of the month.

 The Advocacy Committee works to keep tabs on issues relevant to biking in the City of Madison and to influence the outcomes to support all ages and abilities biking.
 One priority is to identify gaps and deficiencies in the current all ages, all abilities network and to close those gaps.
 We also work to share key information with the biking community to support and inspire advocacy and involvement, for instance by maintaining a comprehensive Community Bike Calendar and publishing a weekly summary of important meetings and events.
 We work to raise the importance of transportation and biking in Madison as a key policy issue with elected officials.